 - Might humans be replaced by other species?

 - Other costs to catastrophes

 - Recovery measures are not supported by this argument

 Some in the effective-altruist community consider global catastrophic risks to be a pressing issue.
 Catastrophic risks include possibilities of world financial collapse, major pandemics, bioweapons, nanoweapons, environmental catastrophes like runaway global warming, and nuclear war.

 Typically discussions of these risks center on massive harm to humanity in the short term and/or remote risks that they would lead to human extinction, affecting the long term.
-In this piece, I'll explore another consideration that might dominate both short-term harm and extinction considerations: The flow-through effects of catastrophic risks on the degree of compromise in future politics and safety of future technology.
+In this piece, I’ll explore another consideration that might trump both short-term harm and extinction considerations: the flow-through effects of catastrophic risks on the degree of compromise in future politics and safety of future technology.